acdc-digital/Medex-MITP/README.md

 So, roll up your sleeves and dive into this project.
 Contribute your code, share your ideas, and help us make Medex even better.
 Together, we can make a difference in the world of healthcare.

 <h2>Some cool info in our latest daily-updates wiki:</h2>

+<h4>ai-Utility and Langchain updates</h4>
+I found this cool website; [ai-utils] https://ai-utils.dev/concept/ which seems to have some integration information, and described as, "A TypeScript-first library for building AI apps, chatbots, and agents." on their Github page here: https://github.com/lgrammel/ai-utils.js.

+Also, Langchain recently had a couple cool improvements to their infrastructure including improved document in some areas, added/ adding new integrations, and publishing a very helpful integrations specific page.
+I really like how Langchain is evolving in deliverying information to their Users.
+You can find the integrations page here: https://integrations.langchain.com/.
+<h6>End Article.</h6>

 <h4>The OpenAI Cookbook</h4>
 The OpenAI-Cookbook [https://github.com/openai/openai-cookbook] has been an incredible resource.
 Recently, I've discovered, "Question/ answering using an API and HyDe."
 Which I believe will be a sucessful priliminary implementation  of how we're going to transform our User query's.